 The A level route is best suited to pupils looking to specialise in three four subjects whilst the IB option suits students who wish to keep their studies broad (six subjects are studied in total).
 Both qualifications are highly respected by UK universities, with the IB the preferred choice for those seeking to attend University overseas.

-The years spent in Infants and Juniors will be filled with moments of revelation, excitement, fun and discovery.
+The years spent in Juniors will be filled with moments of revelation, excitement, fun and discovery.

 Whether joining us in Year 7, Year 9 or at another point of the Senior School journey, Rossall is a wonderfully enriching Senior School environment.